Bernard de Wolff: Life

 Bernard de Wolff studied Art History at the University of Amsterdam between 1982 and 1988.
-During his study he in-depth on classical archeology, cultural anthropology, cultural anthropology, theatrical media, aesthetics and cultural philosophy.
+During his study he in-depth on classical archeology, cultural anthropology, theatrical media, aesthetics and cultural philosophy.
 He travelled multiple times to West Africa, experiences which contributed to his evolvement as an artist.
 His first art exhibition was in 1982 at gallery Memphis in The Hague.
 In 1988 he graduated as an art historian.
 During the 1980s Bernard de Wolff worked on some video productions, for example for the Allard Piersonmuseum (Amsterdam).
 His program “De streling” (“The caress”) was nominated for the Sony Video Award and “De Olympische Orde” (The Olympic Order”) was selected for the NVWFT Mediaprice.
 He is also responsible for the scenario and the music.

 After his graduation Bernard de Wolff further developed himself as a painter.
 During the 1990s his art exhibitions led him to the United States where he lectured on the art of painting landscapes.
 Important for his artistic development were his journeys to Suriname and Brazil in the 21st century.
 Also the city life of Amsterdam and Paris are a ubiquitously important source of inspiration for his work.
 However, ever since 2015 the Orient became an important source of inspiration.
 In 2016 Bernard de Wolff traveled, on invitation of the Chinese Academy of Art (division of the Department of the Culture, China) to Wushan China to experience the Chinese landscape for new landscape paintings.
 The exposition will is due 2017.
 Nevertheless, in 2015 and 2016 Bernard de Wolff already exposed his art at exhibitions in respectively, Jinan, Shanghai and Beijing.

 Currently, Bernard de Wolff lives In Paris, France where he is represented by art galleries among which the prestigious Schwab Beaubourg Gallery.